thaddavis/crewai_and_agentops_script/video_script/2/4_customize_the_crew_config.md

   agent: producer
 ```

-and if you're wondering how this `tasks.yaml` configuration works, the link to the relevant documentation on CrewAI is linked in the description as well
+and if you're wondering how this `tasks.yaml` configuration works, the link to the relevant documentation on CrewAI website is linked in the description as well

+In this file we are creating 2 tasks that will be executed from top to bottom.
+First we are assiging the task to write a song about accountability to the songwriter and after the song has been been generated it will be passed to a producer who will compose the full song with (chords and melody) in preparation for handoff to an engineer and artist to make it

 https://docs.crewai.com/getting-started/Start-a-New-CrewAI-Project-Template-Method/#tasksyaml